 Dr. Voetmann’s securities experience includes Rule 10b-5 and Section 11/12 class actions, including those involving options and other derivative securities.
-In these cases, he has led large case teams that have addressed market efficiency, loss causation, and estimation of aggregate damages.
-His experience also includes calculating damages related to improper revenue recognition, bankruptcy, earnings restatements, material omissions, employee stock options, insider trading, private equity, and disputed merger terms.
+In these cases, he has addressed market efficiency, loss causation, and estimation of aggregate damages.
+His experience additionally includes calculating damages related to improper revenue recognition, bankruptcy, earnings restatements, material omissions, employee stock options, insider trading, private equity and venture capital, and disputed merger terms.

 Personal Interests